elizablueanderson/Assay_Data_Project/README.md

 ## Tests

 Fitting routines are validated by simulating from known parameters and confirming
-recovery: the Michaelis–Menten fit returns Km within 0.02 mM of the value used to generate the data.
-Tests also confirm the confidence interval widens away from the calibration centroid, that the identifiability guard rejects unconstrained inhibition while still detecting genuine inhibition, and that MAD-based flagging catches a single bad replicate.
+recovery: a Km within 0.02 mM of the value was returned and used to generate the data.

 ```
 20 passed in 1.32s